George Hunter (rugby league): Club career

 George Hunter began his rugby league career playing as a junior player with the Abermain Reds Rugby League club.
 In 1945, he began his senior career with the Kurri Kurri Bulldogs.
 He then joined Manly in 1949.

 George Hunter's played 8 seasons with Manly between 1949 and 1958, and captained the club on numerous occasions during this period.
 His career took him to two grand finals with Manly-Warringah in 1951 and 1957, although he missed the 1959 grand final due to injury.
-In 1959, he announced his retirement due to injuries suffered that year, but in 1960, North Sydney enticed him out of retirement for one last season.
+In 1959, he announced his retirement due to those injuries, but in 1960, North Sydney enticed him out of retirement for one last season.

 Representative career

 Hunter represented NSW Country v City in 1948.
-He represented for New South Wales v Queensland in 1954 scoring a try in their 18-13 victory.
+He represented for New South Wales v Queensland in 1954 scoring a try in their 18–13 victory.
 Hunter also played in a Possibles v Probables Kangaroo Tour selection game.